Continuous orbit equivalence rigidity for left-right wreath product actions: Continuous cocycle superrigidity for generalized full shifts

-\begin{proof}[Proof of Corollary \ref{main corollary}] For case (iii), identify $I$ with $\Gamma/{\Gamma_2}$ then observe that the generalized full shift $\Gamma\curvearrowright X$ can be regarded as the coinduced action of the trivial action $\Gamma_2\curvearrowright X_0$ from the subgroup $\Gamma_2$ to the ambient group $\Gamma$, see \cite[P. 317]{jiang_pams}.
-Then we can apply Theorem 1.1 and Proposition 2.5 (8) in \cite{jiang_pams}.
+\begin{proof} Case (i) is actually a direct corollary of results in \cite{jiang_pams}.
+Since we do not use it in this paper, let us briefly sketch its proof.
+We may identify $I$ with $\Gamma/{\Gamma_2}$ and observe that the generalized full shift $\Gamma\curvearrowright X$ can be regarded as the coinduced action of the trivial action $\Gamma_2\curvearrowright X_0$ from the subgroup $\Gamma_2$ to the ambient group $\Gamma$, see \cite[Section 2]{jiang_pams}.
+Then we can apply Theorem 1.1 and Proposition 2.5 (8) in \cite{jiang_pams} to finish the proof of this case.

-For case (i), (ii), in order to apply Theorem \ref{thm: ccsr for generalized full shifts}, let us verify conditions (1)-(3) in this theorem hold true.
+Next, let us check the three conditions in Theorem \ref{thm: ccsr for generalized full shifts} hold true for case (ii) and (iii).

-Condition (3) holds due to Popa's cocycle superrigidity theorem in the measurable setting \cite{popa_cocycle2} (respectively, \cite{popa_cocycle1}) since $\Gamma_1$ is non-amenable and icc for (i) (respectively, since $SL_k(\mathbb{Z})$ has property (T) when $k\geq 3$ for (ii)).
-Next, let $g_0$ be an element in $\Gamma_1$ with infinite order.
+Consider case (ii) first.
+Let $g_0$ be an element in $\Gamma_1$ with infinite order.
 Set $s=(g_0, e)\in \Gamma$.
-Clearly, condition (1) also holds true for case (i).
-Let us verify condition (2) holds true in case (i).
+Clearly, condition \eqref{condition 1 in ccsr thm} holds true.
+Moreover, condition \eqref{condition 3 in ccsr thm} holds by applying Popa's cocycle superrigidity theorem in the measurable setting \cite[Corollary 1.2]{popa_cocycle2} for non-amenable product groups since $\Gamma_1$ is non-amenable.